rore/janrain-backplane-2/README.md

 Backplane README
 ================

-The Backplane Server implements the [backplane-core-v1.1](https://sites.google.com/site/backplanespec/documentation/backplanespecification1-1#backplane.server.api) and [backplane-core-1.2](https://sites.google.com/site/backplanespec/documentation/backplane1-2) specifications, with the configuration and deployment specifics detailed in this document.
+The Backplane Server implements the [backplane-core-v2](https://sites.google.com/site/backplanespec/documentation/backplane2-0-draft5) specification, with the configuration and deployment specifics detailed in this document.

-The implementation is backwards-compatible with [v1](http://www.backplaneworkinggroup.org/documentation/backplanespecification#backplane.server.api) of the protocol.

 The deployment environment is Amazon AWS and the storage engine used is SimpleDB.